memgraph/protein-explorer/README.md

   </a>
 </p>

-## Docker and Compose Installation
+## Prerequisites

 Install [docker and docker-compose](https://docs.docker.com/get-docker/).
 Docker is an open platform for developing, shipping, and running applications.
 It enables you to separate your application from your infrastructure (host machine).
 If you are installing Docker Desktop on Windows or macOS, docker-compose will already be included.
-For Linux visit [this site](https://docs.docker.com/compose/install/).
+For Linux, visit [this site](https://docs.docker.com/compose/install/).

 ## Starting the app